 The University accounts for the effect of any uncertain tax positions based on a "more likely than not" threshold to the recognition of the tax positions being sustained based on the technical merits of the position under scrutiny by the applicable taxing authority.
 If a tax position or positions are deemed to result in uncertainties of those positions, the unrecognized tax benefit is estimated based on a "cumulative probability assessment" that aggregates the estimated tax liability for all uncertain tax positions.
 WBUR has identified its tax status as department of a tax exempt entity as its only significant tax position; however, WBUR has determined that such tax position does not result in an uncertainty requiring recognition.
 The University is not currently under examination by any taxing jurisdictions and the last three tax years are open for review.

 Reclassifications

-Certain 2018 balances have been reclassified to conform to the 2019 presentation.
-See below for the impact on prior periods.
+Certain 2019 balances have been reclassified to conform to the 2020 presentation.